Give us a Call

 Gabrielle Chavez

-Speech Language Pathology Assistant, Autism Consultant
+Speech Language-Pathology Assistant, Autism Consultant

 Gabrielle believes in creating fun, inclusive play-based therapy to motivate children to reach their goals.